rclone/rclone/docs/content/docs.md

 and a more accurate sync is desired than just checking the file size.

-This is very useful when transferring between remotes which store the same hash type on the object, eg Drive and Swift.
+This is very useful when transferring between remotes which store the same hash type on the object, e.g. Drive and Swift.
 For details of which remotes support which hash type see the table in the [overview section](/overview/).